microsoft/onnxruntime-genai/examples/chat_app/README.md

    Then open the local URL in broswer
    ![alt text](image.png)

-   For vision model, you will have blow UI interface.
+   For a vision model, you will have blow UI interface.

    ![alt text](vision_UI_interface.png)